4phycs/4phycs.github.io/me.md

 I like learning new languages: English, Spanish, Japanese and French.

-According to my wife (who has a lot editing experience for scientific journals), I, have the tendency, to, put, comas, in, random positions.
+According to my wife (who has a lot of editing experience for academic journals), I, have the tendency, to, put, comas, in, random positions.